Department of Psychological Science

 Preparation for a particular career comes with the courses you choose to take, not the degree that you earn.
 For example, students routinely enter medical school having earned a B.A. degree and having taken courses in physics, chemistry, biology and mathematics.
 Similarly, students frequently earn a B.S. degree having also taken a large number of courses in the social sciences or humanities.

-Note that you MUST fulfill both the general requirements of the College of Arts and Sciences, and the specific requirements of the minor in Psychology.
+Note that you MUST fulfill both the general requirements of the College of Arts and Sciences, and the specific requirements of the minor in Psychological Science.

-Requirements for the Minor in Psychology (minimum 18 credits)
+Requirements for the Minor in Psychological Science (minimum 18 credits)

 All of these